Vladislav76/Workout-Assistant/README.md

 ## Tasks
 * "Workouts" screen:
 	- [ ] Display full workouts information
-	- [ ] The ability to change workouts (the number of repetitions and sets, order of exercises)
+	- [ ] The ability to change workouts (the number of repetitions and workoutSets, order of workoutExercises)
 	- [ ] The ability to create your own workout
 	- [ ] The ability to add workouts to favorites
 * "Exercises" screen:
-	- [ ] Add a list of exercises for each muscle group
+	- [ ] Add a list of workoutExercises for each muscle group
 	- [ ] Add a description and the correct technique for each exercise
 	- [ ] The ability to create your own exercise
 * "Diary" screen: